 71 million years in the making

-When the Earth had only one continent with no forests or mammals, schools of ammonites hunted in the Tethys Ocean.
+When the earth had only one continent with no forests or mammals, schools of ammonites hunted in the Tethys Ocean.
 These squid-like creatures suffered the same fate as the dinosaurs–– becoming extinct about 66 million years ago.
-As millennia passed, two species of ammonites slowly transformed into stunningly-colored fossils called ammolite.
+As countless millennia passed, two species of ammonites slowly transformed into stunningly-colored fossils called ammolite.